 - The candidate must hold at least a bachelor’s degree from an accredited institution of higher education.

-- Candidates must have accumulated at least five years of substantial professional experience in Israel after completing a university degree and prior to August 2019.
+- Candidates must have accumulated at least five years of substantial professional experience after completing a university degree and prior to August 2024.